pkuserc/MPCos_ASE2022/README.md

 ## Code

-We will open our code soon.
+We provide our MPCos model in the `model/` folder.

 ## Datasets